CJS-ES6-Module-Transformation-Research/tcppubsub/README.md

 # tcppubsub

-> A simple submarine build with publish-subscribe-request-response-methods :octopus:.
-With a broker called broker and a client called member.
+> A simple and lightweight submarine build with publish-subscribe-request-response-methods.
+With a broker called broker :octopus: and a client called member :dolphin:.

 ![tcppubsub icon](/public/tcppubsub.png?raw=true)

-A simple and fast :leopard: exchange of data between nodejs-apps.
+A simple and fast exchange of data between nodejs-apps.
 Use the publish-subscribe-pattern to handle events or use the request-response-pattern to query or serve some data.
 Otherwise, get into a submarine and look for the ocotpus.

 * [Go to broker](#broker)
 * [Go to member](#member)